 Overview of Network Access Control

-Network Access Control (NAC) systems are deployed in companies the world, from large enterprises networks to small branch offices.
-NAC protocols and systems provide a method for evaluating systems and devices, and restricting network access to those devices that do not comply with security policy.
-Devices (such as current multifunction hardcopy devices) that do not support NAC assessment also are quarantined and must be manually configured to use the network.
+Network Access Control (NAC) systems are deployed in companies the world over, from large enterprises networks to small branch offices.
+NAC protocols and systems provide a method for evaluating systems and devices, and for restricting network access to those devices that do not comply with security policy.
+Devices (such as current multifunction hardcopy devices) that are not addressed by NAC assessment facilitiesare quarantined and must be manually configured to use the network.

 Health Assessment Concepts

-The basic operation involved with evaluating a system or device for admission to a network are:
+The basic operations in evaluating a system or device for admission to a network are:

 Assessment